mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Amazon Simple Queue Service (Amazon SQS)

-Amazon SQS is a unique service designed by Amazon to help you decouple your infrastructure.
+Amazon SQS is a fast, reliable, scalable, fully managed message queuing service that allows organizations to decouple the components of a cloud application.

+Amazon SNS provides a messaging bus complement to Amazon SQS; however, it doesn’t provide the decoupling of components.

 - Fast, reliable, scalable, and fully managed.
 - Simple and cost effective.